 When the weather gets warm, our bodies want to get outside and get active.
-This is especially true for any avid runner whose body has been cloaked in cold weather running attire for months.
+This is especially true for any avid runner whose body has been cloaked in cold-weather running attire for months.
 But the body also needs to adjust to warmer weather after winter.

 Stepping out for your first long-distance run in the sun can end in severe leg cramps.
 These muscle cramps are often caused by a loss of electrolytes, specifically potassium.
 Potassium is one of the best natural resources to prevent muscle spasms and cramps.
-This mineral is naturally occurring in fruits and veggies.
+This mineral naturally occurs in fruits and veggies.
 And it works to keep your muscles hearty and cramp-free!

 Potassium is one of the body’s essential macrominerals — seven essential minerals made up of calcium, phosphorous, magnesium, sulfur, sodium, chloride, and, of course, potassium — in which the human body requires at least 100 milligrams a day.
 Potassium, also referred to as an electrolyte, helps to balance minerals and fluids in and out of cells, blunts the effects of sodium to regulate blood pressure, and helps to contract muscles.

-A balanced, potassium-rich diet has a wide-range of health benefits from muscles to bones to your heart.
+A balanced, potassium-rich diet has a wide range of health benefits, from muscles to bones to your heart.
 Proper potassium consumption has been shown to lower blood pressure and therefore reduce your risk of stroke, prevent kidney stones, aid in sustaining bone density, protect muscles, and reduce the risk of overall mortality.

 Potassium and Muscle Cramps

 For many runners, cold temperatures don’t stop their exercise routine.
 But it’s important to consider the effects of temperature changes on your body as spring and summer roll around.
-Warmer temperatures cause your body to sweat more, meaning that you’re losing higher amounts of salt and electrolytes such as potassium.
+Warmer temperatures cause your body to sweat more, meaning that you’re losing higher amounts of salt and electrolytes, such as potassium.

 While potassium has many functions, one of the most critical is its ability to work with sodium to create the membrane potential, “an electrical and chemical system across cell membranes.”
-When your body loses electrolytes, especially potassium, the membrane potential is disrupted and muscles tend to spasm, contract, and cramp.
+When your body loses electrolytes, especially potassium, the membrane potential is disrupted, and muscles tend to spasm contract, and cramp.

 Boosting your intake of potassium is a great way to balance electrolytes and avoid painful cramps!